-The average consumer does not want to wait a week before eating the avocados they have bought.
+The average consumer does not want to wait a week before eating avocados they have bought.
 There is therefore a major trend in the United States, Australia, the UK, South Africa, and other countries, to pre-ripen or 'trigger' fruit prior to sale.
 This process is generally carried out by pre-packers or retailers and has become an important part of the marketing chain.
 However, it is also a potential disaster area where the grower may be penalised with heavy losses due to incorrect handling procedures.
-Because of increasing softness, pre-ripened fruit will be extremely susceptible to bruising (Arpaia et al. 1987).
+Because of increasing softness, pre-ripened fruit will be extremely susceptible to bruising (Arpaia et al., 1987)

-The role of ethylene in the natural ripening process has already been discussed.
-However the commercial use of ethylene together with heat, to initiate or trigger ripening is now common.
-Hofman et al. (1997) demonstrated that respiration in Fuerte fruit can be increased by ethylene levels as low as 0.01 μ l-1 during storage at 10°C. However higher levels (1.0 μ l-1) were required to boost respiration rates in Hass fruit held at 8°C, implying a lower level of ethylene sensitivity in this cultivar.
-In commercial trials carried out at Westfalia Estate in South Africa, waxed fruit was found to respond less evenly to ethylene triggering of fruit, indicating that the wax may serve as a partial barrier to entry of ethylene.
+The role of ethylene in the natural ripening process has already been discussed in this paper.
+However, the commercial use of ethylene together with heat, to initiate ripening is now common.
+Hofman et al (1997) demonstrated that respiration in Fuerte fruit can be increased by ethylene levels as low as $0.01\mu$ l-1 during storage at 10°C. However higher levels ( $1.0\mu$ l-1) were required to boost respiration rates in Hass fruit held at 8°C, implying a lower level of ethylene sensitivity in this cultivar.
+In commercial trials carried out at Westfalia Estate, waxed fruit were found to respond less evenly to ethylene triggering of fruit, indicating that the wax may serve as a partial barrier to entry of ethylene.

-Treatment of commercial consignments with $100 \ \mu l^{-1}$ of ethylene at 20°C for 24 hours is generally regarded as sufficient to trigger fruit for marketing of ready-to-eat fruit (Kader, 1985).
-The use of non-destructive fruit firmness testers is an important part of this process, to ensure uniformity of ripening, for the benefit of the retailer and the consumer (Mizrach et al. 1996, Köhne, 1997, Snaddon, 1997).
+Treatment of commercial consignments with $100\mu$ -1 of ethylene at 20°C for 24 hours is generally regarded as sufficient to trigger fruit for marketing of ready-to-eat fruit (Kader, 1985).
+The use of non-destructive firmness testers is an important part of this process, to ensure uniformity of ripening, for the benefit of the retailer and consumer (Snaddon, 1997; Mizrach et al., 1996; Köhne, 1997).

-It is essential for the grower to ensure that monitoring of the pre-ripening process occurs and that he is given feedback on losses occuring at this stage of the marketing chain.
+It is essential for the grower to ensure that monitoring of the pre-ripening process occurs and that he is given feedback on losses occurring at this stage of the marketing chain.
 Where necessary, corrective measures can then be taken.